dwulff/academic/content/courses/2018_GoodChoices/index.md

 +++
-title = "Networks in Psychology"
+title = "What are Good Decisions?"

 [header]
 image = ""